metabase/metabase/docs/enterprise-guide/full-app-embedding.md

   For example, `https://*.metabase.com http://my-web-app.example.com:8080/`.
 Leaving this empty will default to a `frame-ancestors` value of `'none'`.
   If you're a fancy person, you can specify this URL in the environment variable `MB_EMBEDDING_APP_ORIGIN`.

-**Note:** Some browsers, like Chrome, has `localStorage` is disabled in Incognito mode, so you won't be able to login via FullApp embedded iframe unless you explicitly allow cookies from the Metabase.
+**Note:** Some browsers, like Chrome, has `localStorage` is disabled in Incognito mode, so you won't be able to login via FullApp embedded iframe unless you explicitly allow cookies from Metabase.
 In Chrome go to chrome://settings/cookies and add the Metabase Site URL under "Sites that can always use cookies".

 ### Setting things up in your web app